ctmbl/AdventOfCode/README.md

-# AdventOfCode2022
+# Advent Of Code
-My solutions for the [Advent of Code challenges of 2022](https://adventofcode.com/2022)
+My solutions for the [Advent of Code challenges](https://adventofcode.com)
 > see my [notes](./doc) too

 I tried to do every challenge in C but sometimes you'll see other languages solutions too.